Wood glue: Cyanoacrylate

 Cyanoacrylate (Crazy glue, Superglue, CA or CyA) is used mainly for small repairs, especially by woodturners.
 It bonds instantly, including to skin.
 Cured CA is essentially a plastic material.
 Versions are available that are able to wick into tight joints but bond with reduced strength (because much drips out and much soaks into the wood leaving very little on the surface for the bond), or thicker formulations (gel) which can fill very small gaps, do not flow out of the joint, and do not soak so quickly into wood.
 Thinner cyanoacrylate glue does not bond more quickly nor form shorter polymer chains than the gel version when used on wood.
 The chemical nature of wood significantly delays polymerization of cyanoacrylate.
 When it finally polymerizes in a wood joint, enough gel remains for a better bond than with the thin version.
 When using the gel, too much glue will weaken the resulting bond.
 Likewise, applying too little of the thin super glue will result in almost no glue at all remaining in a wood joint, causing a weak bond or no bond at all.
 Versions are also available that are foam safe (regular CA dissolves most plastic foams) which are usually also marketed as low odor.
 Cyanoacrylate is stiff but has a low shear strength (brittle) thus normal wood bending can break the bond in some applications.
 Often, too much adhesive is applied which leads to a much weaker bond.
 CA has quickly become the dominant adhesive used by builders of balsa wood models, where its strength far exceeds the base materials.

 Casein

 Casein glue is made from milk proteins.
 It was used to make strong and robust joints in early aviation, and was ubiquitous in the form of "white glue" such as Elmer's Glue-All, but fell out of favor due to its susceptibility to attack by bacteria.

 Polyvinyl acetate (PVA)

-Polyvinyl acetate (PVA), also known as "white glue", "hobby and craft" or “school glue” is non-toxic, PH neutral, cheap and easy to use, and is therefore the most commonly used type of wood glue.
-Joints should be tight-fitting and clamped during curing for maximum strength.
-PVAs remain flexible after they have cured, however will creep under constant load.
+Polyvinyl acetate (PVA), also known as "white glue", "hobby and craft" or “school glue” is non toxic, PH neutral, inexpensive, and easy to use, and is therefore the most commonly used type of wood glue.
+Joints should be tight fitting and clamped during curing for maximum strength.
+PVAs remain flexible after they have cured, however, and will creep under constant load.
 Joints that were previously glued with PVA may be hard to repair since most glues (including PVA itself) do not adhere well to cured PVA glue.
 PVA glues are not waterproof, however type 2 PVAs are water resistant.